What is Retinal Detachment?

-- Tractional: this less common type of retinal detachment occurs when scar tissue on the retina’s surface contracts and causes the retina to separate.
+- Tractional: this less common type of retinal detachment occurs when scar tissue on the retina’s surface contracts and causes the retina to separate from the eye.

 Retinal Detachment Symptoms

-This type of eye problem is considered an emergency.
-Therefore, treatment from an eye doctor should not be delayed.
+This type of eye problem is an emergency; therefore, treatment from an eye doctor should not be delayed.
 The sooner a retinal detachment is diagnosed, the better the chances of saving your vision.

 What Causes Retinal Detachment?

 - Spontaneous detachment (perhaps due to an underlying anatomical abnormality)

 - Complication of cataract surgery (this only occurs in about one out of 2,500 cataract surgery patients)

 One possible cause of retinal detachment is shrinkage of the vitreous, the gel-like substance that fills the eye.
 As the eyes age, the collagen fibers which make up the vitreous cavity condense or shrink, causing the vitreous gel to pull forward.
 This shrinkage can cause pulling where the gel attaches to the retina, and can lead to a retinal tear.

 Patients typically complain of seeing central floaters and/or flashes of light, usually in their peripheral vision.
 This is a normal age-related phenomenon, but in some patients it can be associated with a retinal tear or detachment.